 Jazz Studies majors have the opportunity to play in numerous ensembles, such as:

 The Capital University Jazz Ensembles have appeared around the world, including:

 Notable alumni from the program include names such as:

-The Jazz and World Music Festival is a week-long event featuring student and faculty ensemble concerts, both on campus and in the community, and world-class jazz artists in clinics, workshops, and in concert.
-In addition, one day is earmarked for the Jazz Ensemble Invitational (Friday, April 18, 2008) that brings together middle and high school, collegiate and community jazz ensembles from within a five-state region for a friendly non-competitive atmosphere in an educationally emphasized setting.
-Adjudication is provided by regionally-, nationally- and internationally-recognized judges.
-The event is sanctioned by the International Association for Jazz Education as a non-competitive festival.
+The Jazz and World Music Festival is a month-long event featuring student and faculty ensemble concerts, both on campus and in the community, and world-class jazz artists in clinics, workshops, and in concert.
+In addition, one day is earmarked for the Jazz Ensemble Invitational that brings together middle and high school, collegiate and community jazz ensembles from within a five-state region for a friendly non-competitive atmosphere in an educationally emphasized setting.
+Adjudication is provided by internationally-recognized judges.
+The event is sanctioned by the Jazz Education Network as a non-competitive festival.